matheusfbosa/psp-api/README.md

 # psp-api

 A Nest.js project for a simplified Payment Service Provider (PSP).
-For more information, read [CHALLENGE.md](./CHALLENGE.md).
+For more information, please read [CHALLENGE.md](./CHALLENGE.md).

 ## Context

 At its core, a PSP has two very important functions:

-1. Allow our customers to process transactions ("cash-in").
+1. Allow customers to process transactions ("cash-in").
-2. Make payments of receivables to our customers ("cash-out").
+2. Make payments of receivables to customers ("cash-out").

 ## Dependencies